cloudfoundry/cf-mysql-release/README.md

 2. Then [make the service plan public](http://docs.cloudfoundry.org/services/managing-service-brokers.html#make-plans-public).

 <a name="tests"></a>
-## Smoke & Acceptance Tests
+## Smoke Tests & Acceptance Tests

+The smoke tests are a subset of the acceptance tests, useful for verifying a deployment.
+The acceptance tests are for developers to validate changes to the MySQL Release.
+These tests can be run manually or from a BOSH errand.
+For details on running these tests manually, see [Acceptance Tests](docs/acceptance-tests.md).

-The MySQL Release contains an "acceptance-tests" job which can be deployed as a bosh errand.
+The MySQL Release contains an "acceptance-tests" job which is deployed as a BOSH errand.
 The errand can then be run to verify the deployment.

-A deployment manifest [generated with the provided spiff templates](#create_manifest) will include such an errand.

-This errand can be configured to run either the smoke tests (default) or the acceptance tests.
+A deployment manifest [generated with the provided spiff templates](#create_manifest) will include this job.
+The errand can be configured to run either the smoke tests (default) or the acceptance tests.

 <a name="smoke_tests"></a>
 ### Running Smoke Tests via BOSH errand

-The smoke tests are a subset of the acceptance tests, useful for verifying a deployment.

-To run the MySQL Release Smoke tests, you will need:
+To run the MySQL Release Smoke tests you will need:

 - a running CF instance
 - credentials for a CF Admin user